15 Best Six Flags Magic Mountain Tips That You Can't Miss

 We've made a guide on what to wear to Six Flags with a checklist of items.

-If you don't mind riding solo (or the rest of your party doesn't want to ride this particular ride), you'll want to consider using a single rider lines.
+If you don't mind riding solo (or the rest of your party doesn't want to ride this particular ride), you'll want to consider using a single-rider line.

-Single rider lines basically work as a fill-in option to rides.
+Single-rider lines work as a fill-in option for rides.

 Not all party sizes that are waiting in line are the same size, which will naturally leave room and gaps.

 This is where single riders can come in and at times even skip the long lines to fill in.